-Term for an educational system in which annual shoots are repeatedly cut at the end of the trunk over several years.
-This increasingly strengthens the end of the stem and gives it a head-like appearance.
-Without a supporting framework, a bush shape is formed after the shoots have grown out.
-There is a head training with the trellis training with different bow cuts (flat, half, pendulum and full bow), as well as trestle cut and gobelet.
-The system used in ancient times is suitable for low-growing vines in areas with little rainfall and is now mainly practised in the Mediterranean region.
-The green shoots are tipped several times during the vegetation cycle to prevent them from becoming too long.
-See also the listings under Educational system (systems) and vineyard management (activities).
+Term for a training system in which one-year-old shoots are repeatedly cut at the end of the trunk over several years.
+This increasingly strengthens the end of the trunk and gives it a head-like appearance.
+Without a supporting framework, the result is a bush shape after the shoots have grown out.
+Head training is used in trellis training with different arch cuts (flat, half, pendulum and full arch), as well as buck cut and gobelet.
+This system, which was already used in ancient times, is suitable for weak-growing vines in areas with low rainfall and is practised today mainly in the Mediterranean region.
+The green shoots are trellised several times during the vegetative cycle to prevent them from becoming too long.
+See also lists under vine training (Systems) and vineyard management (Activities).

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz

 Ehrenobmann der Domäne Wachau (Wachau)